mlochbaum/BQN/problems.md

 ### Prefixes/Suffixes add depth and Windows doesn't
 It's an awkward inconsistency.
 Prefixes and Suffixes have to have a nested result, but Windows doesn't have to be flat; it's just that making it nested ignores the fact that it does have an array structure.

+### Deshape and Reshape can't ignore trailing axes
+If you want to repeat 3 major cells until there are 7 of them, or combine the first 4 axes of a rank-6 array, what's your best option?
+Nothing's too good: you could compute a full shape for Reshape, enclose cells and merge afterwards, use Select to reshape one axis to multiple, or use `∾˝` to merge two axes (with possible empty-array issues).
+This is particularly dangerous with computed-length reshapes like `2‿∘⥊…`, since the idea of splitting off a length-2 axis from an array's first axis is generally useful, but this version has an implicit Deshape first.
+J's Reshape analogue (`$`) only ever applies to the first axis.
+This also seems to be giving up a lot.

 ### At which scope does a block function belong?
 As a general principle, a programmer should make choices in one part of a program that constrain other parts of the program most tightly.
 This is a weak principle, but often it doesn't conflict with any other preferences and can be followed for free.
 For example it's usually best to define a variable in the smallest possible scope, so the reader knows it isn't used outside that scope.
 The same principle applies to blocks, but there is another conflicting principle: placing the block in a broader scope guarantees it won't access the variables in narrower ones.
 There's no position that will tell the reader, for example, that a function only uses variables local to itself and that it's only used within one particular scope.